amazon-archives/aws-mobile-appsync-events-starter-android/README.md

 Java code is generated from a schema file (`./app/src/main/graphql/com/amazonaws/demo/appsync/schema.json`) and a .graphql file (`/app/src/main/graphql/com/amazonaws/demo/appsync/events.graphql`) based on your API.
 The generated source is in the `./app/build/generated/source/appsync` folder of this project after a build is completed.

-If you update your schema in the future, you will find updated versions of these in the AWS AppSync console under the homepage for your GraphQL API when you click the `Android` tab.
+If you update your schema in the future, you should use the [AWS Amplify CLI](https://aws-amplify.github.io/) codegen feature to automatically download and update your queries, mutations, subscriptions and the schema.
+For a tutorial of this, [click here](https://github.com/aws-amplify/amplify-cli/blob/master/native_guide.md).

 ### ListEventsActivity.java (Query)